lizhanmit/scala-tutorial/README.md

 - `object` declaration is commonly known as a singleton object.
 - Static members (methods or fields) do not exist in Scala.
 Rather than defining static members, the Scala programmer declares these members in singleton objects.
+- `Any` is a super-type of all other types in Scala.

+### Case Classes

+Differ from standard classes in the following ways:

+ - do not need to write `new` when creating the instance.
+ - do not need to write getter method in class.
+You can get through `.` directly.
+ - `equals`, `hashCode` and `toString` methods are provided.
+ - instances of these classes can be decomposed through pattern matching.

 ### Variables

 In functional programming language, it is encouraged to use immutable constants whenever possible.
 In Scala, use `val` as possible as you can rather that `var`.